schibsted/spid-tech-docs/resources/articles/authentication.md

             https://identity-pre.schibsted.com/oauth/token
 ```

-The value of the resource indicator must be the domain registered with SchAcc for the resource server to make sure
+The value of the resource indicator must be the domain registered with Schibsted account for the resource server to make sure
 the token can be introspected by that resource server.
 Support for this parameter is limited to server tokens issued to JWT enabled clients.